 Before cutting into the wood board, here are the top five things to consider:

-- Cabinet dimensions: By now, you should already have your cabinet frame completed.
-So the final cabinet dimensions will influence the countertop dimensions.
+- Cabinet dimensions: You should already have your cabinet frame completed by now.
+So, the final cabinet dimensions will influence the countertop dimensions.
 Don’t yet have cabinets?
 Read our DIY cabinets post.

 - Sink: The size and location of your sink will determine where and how big of a hole you will need to cut into your countertop.
 Read our camper sink recommendation for more.